ofergilboa/Ofers-Site/README.md

 - create server and DB
 - save content in DB and synchronize with Heroku
 - add "about me": songs audio/ video recordings
+- add map with pins of current and former adresses